MEC8028 : Human Centered Design and Engineering

 Assessment Rationale And Relationship

-*The examination is used to assess knowledge, independent learning and understanding of material and the ability to integrate this material, to communicate it clearly, and to demonstrate critical thinking in relation to a short case example in engineering, design or operations.
+*The examination is used to assess knowledge, independent learning and understanding of material and the ability to integrate this material, to communicate it clearly, and to demonstrate critical thinking in relation to ergonomics and human factors.
+Essay questions typically examine a principle or theory from human factors, and then require these principles to be applied to a given example or use case.

 Timetable